Caio-Renan/Caio-Renan/README.md

 ### Hello! 👋 I'm Caio Renan!

-I'm a self-taught student of front-end development.
+I'm a self-taught student of front-end and back-end development.
 - 🤝 I'm a beginner, so if you think you can help me with some tips, advice, or just a chat, don't hold back!
 - 💻 Looking for practice experience, creating and developing projects
-- 📖 I'm currently studying HTML and CSS
+- 📖 I'm currently studying HTML, CSS and C#

 <p align="center">
   <a href="https://github.com/anuraghazra/github-readme-stats.vercel.app">